uhhuhuhuhuh/dotfyle_and_nvim_config/README.md

 # my neovim config
-this is my very minimul config with no ui clutter requires fzf
+This is my very minimul config with no ui clutter.
+However it does requires fzf

 ## List of my plugins
 ```